North Cape (Norway)

-North Cape (Nordkapp; Davvenjárga) is a cape on the northern coast of the island of Magerøya in Northern Norway.
-The cape is in Nordkapp Municipality in Troms og Finnmark county, Norway.
-The European route E69 motorway (highway) has its northern terminus at North Cape, which makes it the northernmost point in Europe that can be accessed by car and makes the E69 the northernmost public road in Europe.
+The North Cape (Nordkapp; Davvenjárga) is a cape on the northern coast of the island of Magerøya in Northern Norway.
+The cape is in Nordkapp Municipality in Finnmark county, Norway.
+The European route E69 motorway (highway) has its northern terminus at the North Cape, which makes it the northernmost point in Europe that can be accessed by car and makes the E69 the northernmost public road in Europe.
 The plateau is a popular tourist attraction.
 The cape includes a 307 m with a large flat plateau on top, where visitors, weather permitting, can watch the midnight sun and views of the Barents Sea to the north.
 North Cape Hall, a visitor centre, was built in 1988 on the plateau.
 It includes a café, restaurant, post office, souvenir shop, a small museum, and video cinema.

 Geography

 The steep cliff of the North Cape is located at 71°10′21″N 25°47′04″E, about 2102.3 km from the North Pole.
 Nordkapp is often inaccurately referred to as the northernmost point of Europe.
 However, the neighbouring Knivskjellodden Cape actually extends 1450 m further north.
 Furthermore, both of these points are situated on an island (Magerøya), albeit one connected by road to the mainland.
 The northernmost point of mainland Europe is located at Cape Nordkinn (Kinnarodden) which lies about 5.7 km further south and about 70 km to the east.
 That point is located near the village of Mehamn on the Nordkinn Peninsula.
 The northernmost point of Europe including islands, is hundreds of kilometers further north, either in Russia's Franz Josef Land or Norway's Svalbard archipelago, depending on whether Franz Josef Land is considered to be in Europe or in Asia.

-The North Cape is the point where the Norwegian Sea, part of the Atlantic Ocean meets the Barents Sea, part of the Arctic Ocean.
+The North Cape is the point where the Norwegian Sea, part of the Atlantic Ocean, meets the Barents Sea, part of the Arctic Ocean.
 The midnight sun can be seen from 14 May to 31 July.
 The sun reaches its lowest point between 12:14 am and 12:24 am (00:14 and 00:24) during those days.

 Transport

 The North Cape is reached by European route E69 highway through the North Cape Tunnel, an undersea tunnel connecting the island of Magerøya to the mainland.
 The EuroVelo bicycle routes EV1, EV7 and EV11 connect the North Cape to Sagres, Portugal, Malta and Athens, respectively.

-Several cruise ships visit North Cape every year.
+Several cruise ships visit the North Cape every year.
 Honningsvåg is one of the main stops of the Hurtigruten coastal ships.

 Regular buses run from the nearby town of Honningsvåg to the North Cape (33 km), and coaches meet the many cruise ships that call at the port of Honningsvåg.

-The nearest airport is Honningsvåg Airport (HVG), which offers several flights to and from Tromsø Langnes International Airport (TOS).
+The nearest airport is Honningsvåg Valan Airport (HVG), which offers several flights to and from Tromsø Langnes International Airport (TOS).

-Road distance to North Cape from different towns with airports: